 - Old mine at the end and optional side hike to Vincent’s Cabin

 The trailhead is located in the Vincent Gap Parking Area.
-You can get there by heading on Highway 2 past Wrightwood, you will go up and past the Grassy Hollow Visitors Center.
-The road then heads down all the way to the Vincent Gap Parking Area on the left hand side where you would park to hike Mt Baden Powell as well.
+You can get there by heading on Highway 2 past Wrightwood; you will go up and past the Grassy Hollow Visitors Center.
+The road then leads down to the Vincent Gap Parking Area on the left-hand side where you would park to hike Mt Baden Powell as well.

-The hike itself starts from the aforementioned parking lot several miles past Mountain High ski resort.
+The hike starts from the parking area mentioned above several miles past Mountain High ski resort.
 This is a general parking lot for many other hikes in the region, including Mt Baden-Powell.
-Be sure to take the road heading left because there are no signs for this particular mine.
+Be sure to take the dirt road trail heading left because there are no signs for this particular mine.

-The road winds around for a quarter of a mile before it divides into two trails: one down and the other forward.
-If you want to see Vincent’s Cabin, head to the left; however, I would recommend you take a GPS and a waypoint because there are no signs and it is easy to miss.
-If you don’t want to see the cabin, then proceed on the right hand trail.
-It will take you all the way to Big Horn Mine.
+The trail winds around for a quarter of a mile before it divides into two trails: one down and the other forward.
+If you want to see Vincent’s Cabin, head to the left; however, I would recommend you take a GPS and a waypoint because there are no signs, and it is easy to miss.
+If you don’t want to see the cabin, then proceed on the right-hand trail.
+It will take you to Big Horn Mine.

-The cabin is a well-maintained piece of history and it is worth trying to find.
-The building itself has been well kept and has a lot of the original tools still hanging near the fireplace.
-When we were there we found a small piece of paper that told the history of this cabin.
+The cabin is a well-maintained piece of history, and it is worth trying to find.
+The building has been well kept and has a lot of the original tools still hanging near the fireplace.
+When we were there, we found a small piece of paper that told the history of this cabin.
 Look for that paper because it helped us to understand what we were standing in.

-My memory is a little fuzzy but I believe Vincent was a gold miner in Arizona and when some people came onto his mine he killed them because he heard they were stealing his gold.
-He and his friend fled Arizona because they were terrified and they arrived here where he lived in this cabin and worked in Big Horn Mine.
+My memory is a little fuzzy, but I believe Vincent was a gold miner in Arizona, and when some people came to this mine he killed them because he heard they were stealing his gold.
+He and his friend fled Arizona because they were terrified, and they arrived here where he lived in this cabin and worked in Big Horn Mine.